trepafi/meteor-poc/README.md

 0 directories, 3 files
 ```

-However we can ended up with something better
+However we will ended up with something better

 ## Packages